 Take a few moments and simply bask in the beautiful promises from this passage.
 Meditate on them and let them sink in and deepen your faith in Jesus.

-If you are a parent or grandparent, how might the first two points of application help you be a more Christ-centered parent/grandparent?
+If you are a parent or grandparent, how might the first two points of application help you be more Christ-centered in your parenting or grandparenting?